Basic stages introduction

 <warehouse> |____my_project(project directory) |____ <__tables__> | |__wc_in(table directory) | | |____ data(file) | | | | | |____ <__schema__> (file) | |__wc_out(table data directory) | |____ data(file) | | | |____ <__schema__> (file) | |____ <__resources__> | |___table_resource_name (table resource) | |____<__ref__> | |___ file_resource_name (file resource)

 - The same level directory of myproject indicates the project. ‘wcin’ and ‘wc_out’ indicate tables.
 The table files read by user in JAR command is downloaded into this directory.

 - The contents in <__schema__> indicate table meta information.
-The format is defined as follows:
+The format is defined

 project=local_project_name table=local_table_name columns=col1_name:col1_type,col2_name:col2_type partitions=p1:STRING,p2:BIGINT